anEarlyAdoper/pythonSteganography/README.md

     cd ..

-until you arrive to the main directory of the project (where main.py is located)
+until you arrive to the main directory of the project (where main.py is located).

 Then, just run